zhongpc/zhongpc.github.io/_pages/about.md

 * Statistical mechanics in lattice systems and optimization for robust modeling
 * Machine learning approaches for data interpretation and physical modeling

 See [Research](../research/index.html) page for details.

+---
+I will be at the MRS Meeting in Boston!
+Welcome to contact me!

+**Title:** Deep learning of multi-component cathode electrochemistry from experiments

+**Session:** DS03.12 Artificial Intelligence for Energy Materials

+**Session Details:** November 30, 2022 from 8:00 PM to 10:00 PM

+**Presentation Location:** Hynes, Level 1, Hall A

+---
 <img src='/images/PZ_summary.png' class="center">